-Recently, Cross Connect Electrical reached out to Trinity Power to help them design a temporary power solution for a television production, one that did not include on-site power generation.
+Recently, an electrical contractor based in the Greater Vancouver area reached out to Trinity Power to help them design a temporary power solution for a television production — a solution that did not include on-site power generation.
 Their client, a fledgling production company working on a new Netflix series, needed a budget-conscious system to power the large warehouse in Maple Ridge that they planned on using as a film set.

 After conducting a site visit, the Trinity team discovered that it was possible to use the existing 400A distribution panel (which the client was planning on splitting to use 100A for the office, and 300A for production) to provide all the necessary power.
 No generators required.